Arnica is an herb that grows in Europe and the U.S. It’s often used as a skin treatment for bruises, aches, and pains.

 - Side effects.
 Pure arnica herb is poisonous.
 Homeopathic doses are generally considered safe to use.
 Arnica creams or gels can cause burning and skin irritation.
 Arnica can trigger allergic reactions in some people, including those who have allergies to plants like ragweed, daisies, marigolds, or chrysanthemums.

 - Risks.
 Always talk to a doctor before using arnica.
 When swallowed, pure arnica can cause rapid heartbeat, gastrointestinal problems, kidney and liver damage, coma, and death.
 Don’t use undiluted arnica topically on broken or sensitive skin.

 - Interactions.
 If you take any medicines regularly, discuss them with your doctor before you start using arnica supplements.
 They could interact with drugs like painkillers, steroids, blood pressure drugs, blood thinners, and herbs like ginkgo biloba, garlic, and saw palmetto.

-Given the lack of evidence about its safety, arnica is not recommended for children or for women who are pregnant or breastfeeding.
+Given the lack of evidence about its safety, arnica is not recommended for children and is considered unsafe for women who are pregnant or breastfeeding.